saamerm/ParticlePhoton-XamarinForms-LEDBasic/README.md

 Once you have set up the device and claimed it to your account, go to build.particle and login with the account.

 ### 3.2 What code do I put on the Microcontroller
+Put in the code from MicroControllerCode.cpp file in this directory, into the Particle Build Web IDE.

-Put in the code from Blink an Led-Setup on this page https://docs.particle.io/guide/getting-started/examples/photon/#blink-an-led and upload it to your device
+It was taken from "Blink an Led-Setup" on this page https://docs.particle.io/guide/getting-started/examples/photon/#blink-an-led and upload it to your device

 ### 3.3 How do I know that I set up the  correctly
 Follow instructions in the docs website above, or you can go to this codepen and change the UserID and AccessToken https://codepen.io/saamerm/pen/GMqWej and try to change the LED status to on.
 If the light goes on, you're in business.